SamGurr/Juvenile_geoduck_OA/RAnalysis/README.md

 Physiology: All phyiological measurements (metabolic rates and growth)

-Chemistry: Daily and continous chemistry data from hand held probes, titrations, and continuous data log probes
+Chemistry: Daily and continuous chemistry data from hand held probes, titrations, and continuous data log probes

 ## Output